MED0001654827 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 • Need for revision surgery

-Dr Turner will discuss the risks relevant to your anatomy and surgical plan at the consultation.
-For a full overview, see Understanding Rhinoplasty Risks and Complications.
+Dr Turner discusses the risks relevant to your anatomy and surgical plan at consultation.
+For the comprehensive overview, see Understanding Rhinoplasty Risks and Complications.

 Rhinoplasty is among the most technically demanding procedures in plastic surgery.
-The surgeon you choose matters significantly.
+The surgeon you choose significantly affects outcomes.
 Key considerations:

 Qualification.
 In Australia, the highest standard for surgical training is the Fellowship of the Royal Australasian College of Surgeons in Plastic Surgery (FRACS).
 Dr Turner holds this qualification.
-The title “cosmetic surgeon” is not a protected qualification in Australia — training and experience behind that title varies considerably.
+The title “cosmetic surgeon” is not a protected qualification in Australia; training and experience behind that title vary considerably.

 Subspecialty experience.
 Look for a surgeon who operates in rhinoplasty regularly, not occasionally.
-Ask about their primary and revision rhinoplasty volume.
+Ask about primary and revision rhinoplasty volume, and about the specific techniques they use (open vs closed, preservation techniques, cartilage grafting approach).

 Honesty at consultation.
-A surgeon who tells you what is achievable in your specific anatomy — including what is not — is more valuable than one who agrees with everything you want.
+A surgeon who tells you what is achievable in your specific anatomy, including what is not, is more valuable than one who agrees with everything you want.
+Ask whether your goals are realistic for your anatomy and what compromises may be involved.

 Accredited facilities.
-Surgery should be performed in a fully accredited private hospital, not a day procedure centre not equipped for complications.
+Surgery should be performed at a fully accredited private hospital with full anaesthetic and recovery support, not at a day procedure centre that is not equipped for surgical complications.

-Results depend on surgical planning, technique, and the surgeon’s aesthetic judgment — not on whether the approach is called “natural.”
-A rhinoplasty planned in proportion with your existing facial features, and executed with appropriate technique for your anatomy, should produce a result that fits your face.
-Over-resection, dramatic reduction, or a result that ignores cultural or structural context tends to look operated.
-Dr Turner discusses what changes are appropriate for your specific anatomy at consultation.
+Outcomes depend on surgical planning, technique, and the surgeon’s clinical judgment, not on whether the approach is labelled “natural.”
+A rhinoplasty planned in proportion with your existing facial features, and executed with technique appropriate to your anatomy, should produce a result that fits your face.
+Over-resection, dramatic reduction, or a plan that ignores cultural or structural context tends to look operated.
+Dr Turner discusses what is appropriate for your specific anatomy at consultation.

 Can rhinoplasty improve breathing as well as appearance?

-Yes — and combining cosmetic and functional goals in a single operation is often the most efficient approach.
+Yes.
+Combining cosmetic and functional goals in a single operation is often the most efficient approach.
 Septorhinoplasty addresses both the external shape and internal structural problems such as a deviated septum or nasal valve collapse.
-Combining them means one anaesthetic, one recovery period, and preserved septal cartilage as grafting material for the cosmetic component.
-Where functional criteria are met, a Medicare rebate may apply to the functional component.
+Combining them means one anaesthetic, one recovery period, and preserved septal cartilage as grafting material.
+Where functional criteria are met, a Medicare contribution may apply to the functional component.

 How do I know if I need open or closed rhinoplasty?

-This is determined by the complexity of what needs to be done, not personal preference.
-Closed rhinoplasty suits less complex cases — minor tip work, modest dorsal adjustment.
+This is determined by the complexity of what needs to be done, not by patient preference.
+Closed rhinoplasty suits less complex cases such as minor tip work or modest dorsal adjustment.
 Open rhinoplasty provides direct access to the nasal framework and is used for more complex reshaping, significant tip work, cartilage grafting, or revision cases.
-Dr Turner will advise which approach is more appropriate for your anatomy during consultation planning.
+Dr Turner advises which approach is more appropriate for your anatomy during consultation planning.

 What happens if I am not happy with my rhinoplasty result?

 The first step is time.
 Many concerns at three to six months look substantially different at 12 months as swelling continues to resolve.
-If concerns remain after full healing — typically at least 12 months — revision rhinoplasty may be considered.
+If concerns remain after full healing (typically at least 12 months), revision rhinoplasty may be considered.
 Revision surgery is more complex than primary rhinoplasty due to altered anatomy and scar tissue, and it requires careful assessment of what can realistically be improved.
-Dr Turner accepts patients for revision rhinoplasty assessment, including those who had their primary procedure elsewhere.
+Dr Turner accepts revision rhinoplasty assessment including for patients whose primary procedure was elsewhere.

 What is the difference between rhinoplasty and septoplasty?

-Rhinoplasty addresses the external appearance of the nose — shape, size, bridge, and tip.
+Rhinoplasty addresses the external shape, size, bridge, and tip of the nose.
 Septoplasty corrects a deviated septum to improve nasal airflow and is performed entirely inside the nose with no external scarring and no change to external appearance.
-The two are frequently combined (septorhinoplasty) where both cosmetic and functional concerns are present.
-Septoplasty may attract a Medicare rebate where clinical criteria are met; cosmetic rhinoplasty does not.
+The two are frequently combined as septorhinoplasty where both cosmetic and functional concerns are present.
+Septoplasty may attract a Medicare contribution under MBS item 41671 where clinical criteria are met; cosmetic rhinoplasty does not.

-Dr Turner consults for rhinoplasty in Sydney at Bondi Junction and Manly.
-He also sees patients in Brisbane, Canberra, Newcastle, and the Gold Coast.
-Surgery is performed in Sydney at Bondi Junction Private Hospital and Delmar Private Hospital, Dee Why.
+Dr Scott Turner consults for rhinoplasty in Sydney at his Bondi Junction and Manly clinics.
+Surgery is performed at Bondi Junction Private Hospital and Delmar Private Hospital, Dee Why.
+The consultation provides clinical examination, NOSE Scale scoring where relevant, discussion of the surgical plan, and a formal itemised quote.